Tokyo in 3 Days

 Coffee at Starbucks

-We cross the famous intersection to reach Starbucks, which has a 2nd floor seating area overlooking the crossing so you can sit and watch the comings and goings on the famous intersection.
+We cross the famous intersection to reach Starbucks, which has a 2nd floor seating area overlooking the crossing, so you can sit and watch the comings and goings on the crossing below.

 Shibuya Crossing from Starbucks